Ramdhadage/BiodiversityDashboard/README.md

     was used to display popups and labels on the map, as well as the monthly occurrence plot.

--   [ ] Make a separate module for dynamic ui for species selection based on scientific names and vernacular names.
+-   [x] Make a separate module for dynamic ui for species selection based on scientific names and vernacular names.Mod loadData.R was reorganised, given the new name mod01 loadinputs.R.

--   [ ] Convert selected species modification code to function from Load Data module.
+-   [x] Convert selected species modification code to function from Load Data module.and functions for dropdownBasedOnRadioBtn and updatedropdownBasedOnRadioBtn were added.
+I’ve numbered the modules as well as the modules in the workflow order.
+For dark mode, I also changed appearance plots.

 -   [ ] Add more test cases to unit test few more functions.

--   [ ] Add images in popups and label using javascript.
+-   [ ] Add images in popups, label and spinners using javascript.

     <p align="right">